History of StubHub in Timeline

 In November 2006, the New England Patriots sued StubHub for allegedly encouraging customers to break Massachusetts law by selling tickets for more than US$2 above their face value.

-In 2006, more than 100 New York Yankees season-ticket holders suspected of reselling their regular-season seats on StubHub received letters denying them the right to buy playoff tickets and barring them from buying season tickets for the 2007 season.
-The New York Yankees revoked the season tickets of those who resold them on StubHub.
+In 2006, more than 100 New York Yankees season-ticket holders suspected of reselling their seats on StubHub received letters denying them the right to buy playoff tickets and barring them from buying season tickets for the 2007 season.
+This led to the Yankees revoking the season tickets of those who resold them on StubHub, saying that doing so violated its licensing policy.

 In 2007, Major League Baseball partnered with StubHub to become the league's official online ticket reseller.